BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 26/11/2023
 ---
 Saturday passed quickly 😏 - too quickly 😆.
 We did a little on the construction site, a little at home, and in the evening we had to get ready for the youth group.

+27/11/2023
+---
+In the morning we attended the service, then lunch, and after dinner Karolina and Gabryś came to visit us 😉.

+28/11/2023
+---
+A very busy Monday 🥵🥵.
+I tried to upgrade the Java version in the project, but after a few hours it turned out to be impossible 🥹.

+29/11/2023
+---
+Today we had no electricity for 14 hours ☹️.
+It so happened that my wife and I had something to do in the city until almost 6 p.m., but the electricity was restored only before 9 p.m. 😏.

+30/11/2023
+---
+In the evening, Piotrek and Zuzia came to visit us.
+Natalka made sushi and that's how we spent the evening 👍.

+01/12/2023
+---
+Thank God it was a good day from noon 👍.
+I started it poorly in the morning because my wife and I had a bit of an argument ☹️.

+02/12/2023
+---
+It was good Friday :).
+Actually I think that I was bored after 5 pm. 😂

+03/12/2023
+---
+It was a lazy Saturday - I didn't have to do anything 😉.
+At noon we went to my in-laws' and there we walked the dog and had tea.
+In the evening there was a youth party + then we went down to my parents' house for the evening.